SVGDreamer: Text Guided SVG Generation with Diffusion Model: Implementation Details

 \section{Implementation Details}

-Our method is based on the pre-trained Stable Diffusion model~\cite{ldm_Rombach_2022}.
-We use the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.9$, $\epsilon=1e-6$ for optimizing SVG path parameters $\theta = \{P_i, C_i\}_{i=1}^n$.
-We use a learning rate warm-up strategy.
-In the first 50 iterations, we gradually increase the control point learning rate from 0.01 to 0.9, and then employ exponential decay from 0.8 to 0.4 in the remaining 650 iterations (a total of 700 iterations).
-For the color learning rate, we set it to 0.1 and the stroke width learning rate to 0.01.
-We adopt AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e-10$, $lr=1e-5$ for the training of LoRA~\cite{lora_hu_2022} parameters.
-In the majority of our experiments, we set the particle number $k$ to 6, which means that 6 particles participate in the VPSD (\cref{sec:SVGDreamer}), LoRA update, and ReFL update simultaneously.
-To ensure diversity and fidelity to text prompts in the synthesized SVGs, while maintaining rich details, we set the guidance scale of the Classifier-free Guidance (CFG~\cite{classifierfree_2022_ho}) to 7.5.
-During the optimization process, SVGDreamer requires at least 31 GB memory on an Nvidia-V100 GPU to produce 6 SVGs.
+Our method is built on a pretrained Stable Diffusion model~\cite{ldm_Rombach_2022}.
+We use the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.9$, and $\epsilon=10^{-6}$ to optimize the SVG path parameters $\theta=\{P_i,C_i\}_{i=1}^{n}$.
+We adopt a learning-rate warm-up strategy.
+During the first 50 iterations, the learning rate for control points is gradually increased from $0.01$ to $0.9$, after which it decays exponentially from $0.8$ to $0.4$ over the remaining 650 iterations, for a total of 700 iterations.
+The learning rate for color parameters is set to $0.1$, and the learning rate for stroke width is set to $0.01$.

+For the LoRA~\cite{lora_hu_2022} parameters, we use the AdamW optimizer with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=10^{-10}$, and $lr=10^{-5}$.
+In most experiments, the number of particles is set to $k=6$, meaning that six particles participate simultaneously in VPSD (Section~\ref{sec:SVGDreamer}), LoRA updates, and ReFL updates.
+To balance diversity, prompt fidelity, and visual detail, we set the classifier-free guidance (CFG~\cite{classifierfree_2022_ho}) scale to $7.5$.
+During optimization, SVGDreamer requires at least 31\,GB of GPU memory on an NVIDIA V100 GPU to generate six SVGs in parallel.
+Empirically, this setting provides a good balance between prompt fidelity and diversity.
+Larger CFG values tend to reduce diversity, while smaller values may destabilize optimization, especially in the early stage of vector parameter refinement.

-Synthesizing flat iconographic vectors, we allow path control points and fill colors to be optimized.
-During the course of optimization, many paths learn low opacity or shrink to a small area and are unused.
-To encourage usage of paths and therefore more diverse and detailed images, motivated by VectorFusion~\cite{vectorfusion_jain_2023}, we periodically reinitialize paths with fill-color opacity or area below a threshold.
-Reinitialized paths are removed from optimization and the SVG, and recreated as a randomly located and colored circle on top of existing paths.
+For flat iconographic vector synthesis, we optimize both path control points and fill colors.
+During optimization, many paths either shrink to a very small area or converge to low opacity, making them effectively unused.
+To encourage path utilization and thus improve diversity and detail, we periodically reinitialize paths whose fill opacity or area falls below a threshold, following the strategy of VectorFusion~\cite{vectorfusion_jain_2023}.
+These discarded paths are removed from the current optimization state and reintroduced as randomly initialized colored circles placed on top of existing paths.